juhaku/utoipa/README.md

 ```
 Utoipa has support for [http](https://crates.io/crates/http) `StatusCode` in responses.

-_This attribute macro substantially will create another struct named with `__path_` prefix + handler function name.
+_This attribute macro will create another struct named with `__path_` prefix + handler function name.
 So when you implement `some_handler` function in different file and want to export this, make sure `__path_some_handler`
 in the module can also be accessible from the root._

-Tie the `Schema` and the endpoint above to the OpenApi schema with following `OpenApi` derive proc macro.
+Tie the `Schema` and the endpoint above to the OpenAPI schema with following `OpenApi` derive proc macro.

 ```rust
 use utoipa::OpenApi;